Are you in the market for a new or new-to-you car?

 Know Your Numbers

-There are several financial factors that can influence how much you should spend on a car.
+Several financial factors influence how much you should spend on a car.
 The amount of money you earn, of course, needs to be taken into account.

 When determining how much you earn, always use your net take-home pay to start with.
 From there, factor in the other financial obligations you have.